"For we are His workmanship, created in Christ Jesus for good works, which God prepared beforehand, that we should walk in them." Ephesians 2:10

 (Hugh) Tim Corbett, director, served in the military service for 32 years, retiring in March of 2019.
 He retired as the Assistant Adjutant General-Army with the rank of Brigadier General.
 He also practiced law in Waterville, Maine from 1991-2002.
 Tim is the recipient of many decorations, awards and citations for his military service including the Bronze Star Medal, Legion of Honor, NATO Medal, Meritorious Unit Citation, Global War on Terror Service Medal and Afghanistan Campaign Medal He married his high school sweetheart, Laura, in 1983 and they have 3 grown children, Tim Jr, Jenny, and Ciara, as well as several grandchildren.
 Tim and Laura attend Faith Evangelical Free Church in Waterville, Maine.

-Jessi Culyer, coordinator of the Nicaragua program, is a wife and mom of three young children.
-She has a passion for food education and is a nutrition consultant teaching people the importance of making healthier food choices.
-When we feel good, we can do more good.
-Jessi is very active in the leadership of women’s ministries at her local church, West End Assembly of God in Richmond, VA.
+Jessi Culyer, coordinator of the Nicaragua program, is a wife and mom of three children.
+Jessi co-leads Women’s Ministries at her local church, West End Assembly of God in Richmond, VA.
+She is passionate about learning the Word of God through inductive study and leading a Bible study for women to come alongside her on the journey.
+She loves eating her way around the world and going on new adventures!
 Her first ever mission trip was to Nicaragua in 2018 where she learned of His Hands Support Ministries.
 Her prayer had been that God would break her heart for what breaks His, and that He did.
-A piece of Jessi’s heart is with these sweet families in Nicaragua and is honored that God would use His Hands as a way to bring others alongside to serve them.
+A piece of Jessi’s heart is with these sweet families in Nicaragua and is honored that God would use His Hands as a way to bring me alongside to serve them.

 His Hands for Nicaragua is working in cooperation with the following ministries, who are also partnered with A Heart to Love in Nicaragua: